Air Fryer Crab Cakes

 🍲 Ingredients

 Hearts of Palm: Hearts of palm are vegetables harvested from the inner core and growing buds of certain palm trees.
 They are rich in fiber, potassium, iron, zinc, and vitamins B2, B6, and C. They also are a great source of protein, iron, calcium, and so much more.
 Hearts of palm also add a great crab-like texture to these plant-based crab cakes.
 They have a similar resemblance to white asparagus, but the flavor is much more delicate, making them extremely versatile.
-You can add them into salads, dips, and since when they are chopped they break down into shreds, they make the perfect crab meat substitute.
+You can add them into salads and dips, and since when they are chopped, they break down into shreds, they make the perfect crab meat substitute.

 Ingredients in food processor for vegan crab cakes

 1. To a food processor, add the hearts of palm, chickpeas, and artichokes.
-Pulse till the mixture is chopped but still holds a chunky-like consistency
+Pulse till the mixture is chopped but still holds a chunky-like consistency.

 2. Transfer the mixture to a large mixing bowl and add the remaining ingredients.
-Using a wooden spoon or spatula combine well and begin forming your patties with a 1/3 cup as a measuring tool.
-This will yield around 12-13 1-inch thick patties
+Using a wooden spoon or spatula, combine well and begin forming your patties with a 1/3 cup as a measuring tool.
+This will yield around 12-13 1-inch thick patties.

 Hands forming vegan crab cakes

 3. For cooking, grease the base of the air fryer basket.
 Evenly arrange the patties in the base of the basket, leaving each pattie some room to breathe.
-Cook them for around 7 minutes (6-8) depending on the size and thickness of each
+Cook them for around 7 minutes (6-8), depending on the size and thickness of each.

-4. Once cooked, transfer the patties to a paper towel-lined plate to remove any excess oil
+4. Once cooked, transfer the patties to a paper towel-lined plate to remove any excess oil.

 5. To make the tartar sauce, simply add all the ingredients to a small bowl and stir till combined